 If the offender scores out as a risk for victimization, the counselor lets the appropriate staff know so an appropriate housing assignment can be made, and she indicated she also must refer the offender to mental health within 24 hours using the GDOC Referral Form.
 She said she would also escort them to mental health.
 Reassessments are done within 30 days of arrival.
-All assessments are documented in SCRIBE, the offender database with limited access to staff, the information is on a need-to-know basis.
+All assessments are documented in SCRIBE, the offender database.

-The information in the victim/aggressor assessment is limited to Counselors, Chief Counselor, and Warden.
+The information in the victim/aggressor assessment is limited to Counselors, Chief Counselor, and Superintendent.

 Reassessments should be conducted within 30-days of admission however some reassessments surpassed the 30 day time-frame.
 Staff related that transgender inmates are also reassessed every six months.

-Information from the PREA Assessment is used to house the inmate appropriately and to place her in programs and on details that are conducive to her safety and risk.
+Information from the PREA Assessment is used to house the inmate appropriately and to place him in programs and on details that are conducive to his safety and risk.
 The classification committee meets weekly and following admission; the classification committee reviews the available information on the inmate, including the PREA Assessment.